HolosDev/CEREScript-Core01/README.md

 * Manipulate State DB

-## Unfixed Features

-* A controller couldn't manipulate any controller

 ## Limitation

-* Prepares RW flagger, but not use it for orchestrating concurrent controller
-* Runs controllers sequentially
-  * Controller dependency decides running order of the controllers
+### Current limitations

+* A spool couldn't manipulate any spool
 * No variable manager in interpreter
   * A programmer should manage variables by oneself

 ### Current limitations

+* Prepares RW flagger, but not use it for orchestrating concurrent spool
+* Runs spools sequentially
+  * Spool dependency decides running order of the spools

 ### Political/Strategical limitation

 * Could edit only for current data
   * Do not manipulating past/future value
+  * Also, no Historical Variable and DB
-  * Historical manipulation against variables/controllers is only used for HistoryGrapher/StorioGrapher
+  * Historical manipulation against variables/spools is only used for HistoryGrapher/StorioGrapher

 #### Unfixed limitation